amanbhati/Railway-Management-System/README.md

 3. **Admin Operations:**
    - Log in as an admin to access the dashboard.
    - Manage train schedules and passenger details.

 ---

-## Screenshots

-(Add screenshots here to showcase the interface and functionalities.)

----